neutron-simlab/CrystalScatter/README.md

 - fftw-devel.x86_64 (3.3.5-11.el8)
 - fftw-libs.x86_64 (3.3.5-11.el8)
 - hdf-devel.x86_64 (4.2.14-5.el8)
+- or download and install manually from hdf5 website (checked with 1.12.1 and 1.14.4-2)

 If you want to use a cuda version newer than 11.7 then you have to set the environment variable CUDA_MODULE_LOADING=EAGER before